jciii91/space-launch/README.md

 # space-launch

+## Purpose

+As space travel enthusiasts we created an application that tracks space launches.
+The user has two formats of launch selections.
+Date selection, or pagination of the next 10 launches.

+## Application Features

+- Rocket name
+- Mission name
+- Pad launch location
+- Picture of the rocket
+- Mission description
+- Pagination of next 10 launches

+## Built With

+- HTML
+- CSS
+- Javacript
+- Materiliaze
+- Jquery
+- Moment JS
+- Mapquest API
+- The SpaceDevs API

+## Website

+NEEDS TO BE UPDATED WITH MERGED MAIN BRANCH DEPLOYED SITE

+## Screenshot

+NEEDS TO BE UPDATED POST CSS UPDATES

+## Contribution

+Made with 🌌 by Avrumie Safranovitz, Hilary Vasconez, John Costello​

+## Acceptance Criteria:

 Provide information about upcoming orbital launches around the world.

-##User Story
+## User Story

-As a space traveler
+As a space enthusiasts
-I WANT to see where upcoming space launches are taking place So THAT I can jump onto the next ship
+I WANT to see where upcoming space launches are taking place So THAT I can view information about the launch

-##Acceptance Criteria
+## Acceptance Criteria

-GIVEN a map of the globe showing pins that represent upcoming space launches WHEN I click on a pin
+GIVEN a map showing the location of a launch
+WHEN I click on a mission
-THEN the website displays a picture and information on an upcoming launch WHEN I click out of the displayed information
+THEN the website displays a picture and information on the upcoming launch WHEN I finish searching
-THEN I am brought back to the map displaying all upcoming launches WHEN I finish searching
-THEN my search result is saved
+THEN my search result are saved
-WHEN I click on a date on the calendar
-THEN the launch information for that date is displayed

-##Mock-Up/Wireframe
+## Mock-Up/Wireframe

 https://www.figma.com/file/T7cADxy4yCI0vbqOABYgVd/Space?node-id=0%3A1

-##Delegation of Duties
+## Delegation of Duties

-HTML - Avrumie
-CSS - Hilary
+- Avrumie: HTML, Space API, JS
+- Hilary: HTML, CSS
-Javascript - John
+- Javascript - HTML, Map API, JS​
-Bootstrap (something similar) - CDN, Hilary
-Jquery - CDN
-API's - John/Map, Avrumie/Space